ecalmrd/Module_17_Challenge/README.md

 ```/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/```

 ### Grouping and Capturing
-A URL contains several sections that would be helpful if put them into different groups.
+A URL contains several sections that would be helpful if we put them into different groups.
 In order to do that, we use parenthesis to group specific sections.
-Let's take a look at our URL regex and break them down into groups.
+Let's take a look at our URL regex and break them down into 4 groups.

 URL regex:
 ```/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/```